leanprover/theorem_proving_in_lean4/interacting_with_lean.md

   | _ => none
 ```

-Ellipsis are also useful when explicit argument can be automatically
+Ellipses are also useful when explicit argument can be automatically
 inferred by Lean, and we want to avoid a sequence of `_`s.

 ```lean